moof-moof/Icon-pycon/README.md

-Hopefully useful in case one's cherished handcrafted desktop layout has been accidentally deleted, e.g. by clicking the inexplicable contextual menu option "Organize desktop by name", which naturally can't be undone...
+Hopefully useful in case one's cherished handcrafted desktop layout has been accidentally deleted, e.g. by clicking the inexplicable contextual menu option "Organize Desktop by Name", which naturally can't be undone...

 The names of icons' corresponding files must have *no leading or trailing spaces*.